uploadcare/uploadcare-rails/README.md

 ```

 ### Group object
-What is different? not much.
+What is different?
+Not much.

 ```ruby
 # calling group (or thatever attribute name you choose) in the template